 Use Gates As Goals: you can play Gates of Buffalo where players must pass through a gate to get a point.
 Can't pass through the same gate twice in a row!
 Video demo below:

 8) Greatest Drill In The World

 Players loved this drill so much on one or teams, it was referred to as "The Greatest Drill in the World."
+It's a 3 vs. 3 game that gets the coaches (or extra players) involved!
 View game details below:

 The Greatest Drill In The World is a normal 3 on 3 cross ice game with a little spin.

 In this game, coaches, or designated players, are placed on each side (as shown in the diagram).
 These coaches (or players) are used as outlets for each team.
 Therefore, when a team has control of the puck they will have a 5 on 3 advantage because they can use either of these outlets.
 When they receive a pass, the designated coaches (or players) must pass back to a player on the same team from which they received the pass.